sberaconnects/adas_project/speed_limit_recognition/README.md

 - Use **Python** and **OpenCV** for image processing.
 - Implement a **CNN** (or reuse the architecture from Activity 2) for speed‑limit classification.
-- Prepare the subset by extracting classes 0–7 from GTSRB:
+- Prepare the subset by extracting classes 0–7 from TrafficSign:
   ```bash
   python prepare_speed_limit_data.py
   ```